 Regular moderation of independent writing takes place.
 Checklists are completed inside books to track the progress of individual pupils and to inform Teacher Assessment.

 All pupils have Spelling exercise books in which to record their work.
-Spelling is differentiated in both difficulty and also through the number of words to be learned.
 Spelling lessons are taught as whole class lessons with differentiated activities.
-Pupils are given a list of spelling words from the appropriate level of the structured spelling lists.
 Chances are given to use the words in context and learning is linked at times with handwriting.
 Opportunities for consolidation will be afforded through frequent learning sessions offering a wide variety of approaches to practise and learning spellings.
 The teaching of spelling is predominately school based practice although at times active home learning activities are linked to spelling taught in class.
-Weekly spellings are regularly sent home to encourage further practise; these include Common Exception Words drawn from the Programmes of Study.

 After writing lessons, key words which are appearing as misspelled words from more than one pupil will be noted.
 Opportunities are given to allow pupils to make corrections to their spelling attempts.
-Regular standardised testing of a pupil’s spelling takes place so that progress can be monitored using Termly Rising Stars Spelling tests.
-Gap analysis are carried out to inform future planning and intervention needs.
+Regular standardised testing of a pupil’s spelling takes place so that progress can be monitored (using standardised GAPs test papers) Gap analysis are carried out to inform future planning and intervention needs.

 At Blakesley, we believe the teaching of Grammar is vital for all children so that they become confident and independent writers.

 In Reception, the accurate use of grammar in speech and writing is consistently modelled from the outset.
 Children learn what makes a simple ‘sentence’ whilst looking at capital letters, full stops and other punctuation forms.
-In Years 1 to 6, grammar and punctuation are taught as part of a planned whole-school programme in line with the progression through the National Curriculum.
-Grammar lessons are planned for as part of a teacher’s short term plans.
+In all year groups, grammar and punctuation are taught as part of planned writing units.
 Grammatical structures and terminology are also introduced at a point in the teaching sequence which is relevant to the focus of learning.

-Regular monitoring of a pupil’s progress is tracked using Rising Stars Grammar tests.
+Regular monitoring of a pupil’s progress is tracked using standardised GAPs grammar tests.
 Gap analysis is conducted to inform planning and possible interventions where necessary.

 Classrooms display wall charts, grammatical word collections and information to stimulate and support learners.
 Pupils have good access to a range of appropriate dictionaries and thesauruses.